ankeetmaini/blog/posts/digital-garden-for-everyone.md

 > What's a digital garden?

-Digital garden is a collection of notes, that get refined over time.
-You link your notes and thoughts via a theme, and everything is interconnected using bi-directional links to let you flow freely with the ideas.
+Digital garden is a collection of notes, that gets refined over time.
+You link your notes and thoughts by core ideas, and everything is interconnected using bi-directional links to let you flow freely from one idea to another.
 If you're a visual person then checkout the below preview which shows a garden in action or [click here](https://ankeetmaini.github.io/foam-digital-garden/).

 So I combined both of them :)